Disused railway stations on the Exeter to Plymouth Line: Laira

-A new facility, known as "Laira Halt" (located at 50.3828°N 4.1074°W) was opened by the Great Western Railway on 1 June 1904 close to the Laira engine shed.
+A new facility, known as 'Laira Halt' (at 50.3828°N 4.1074°W) was opened by the Great Western Railway on 1 June 1904.
+It was on a new site west of that used by the temporary terminus but adjacent to the new Laira engine shed.
+It had two 261 ft wooden platforms with iron shelters.
 This, along with several other small stations, formed a scheme to introduce a suburban train service in competition with electric trams.
-Laira Halt was not particularly successful and was closed from 7 July 1930, although the steps leading to the platform can still be seen beside the tracks.
+Laira Halt was not particularly successful and was closed from 7 July 1930.